 Now coming to the next half of this whole time theory…

-The first thing to soak in should be generalising the principles of prioritizing in advance.
-For various reasons- and the first of all is a safer spot to avoid last-minute rushes, deadlines, and negative moments.
+The first thing to soak in should be generalizing the principles of prioritizing in advance.
+For various reasons- and first of all is a safer spot to avoid last-minute rushes, deadlines, and negative moments.

 I watched out so many people do realize the ‘hows’ but not exactly and vice versa.
 Thus below sharing the typical four quadrants that stand by your side while sorting out what you want.

 Here we go:

 - Urgent and important?
 Do it right away.